-Figure B-5 SPA outlined in Schedule '2' to OPA 440.
+Figure B-9 SPA outlined in Schedule '2' to OPA 440.

-The Certificate of Approval for Amendment No. 597 notes that the SPA policies are deferred.
+The Certificate of Approval for Amendment No. 597 notes that the SPA policies are deferred, as excerpted below.

 "This official plan document which was adopted by the Council of the City of Vaughan is approved in part, pursuant to Sections 17 and 21 of the Planning Act and came into force on May 31, 2006.
 Section 2.7 of OPA 597, which deals with Special Policy Areas, is deferred."